daker2016/H2-TA/INSTALL.md

 For ALPN
 ===
 HTTP/2 requires some encryption algorithms that is not included in Java.
 There are two ways to add such component.
 The detailed guide is on https://netty.io/wiki/forked-tomcat-native.html.
-Briefly, the solution either the native way or the Java way.
+Briefly, the solution is either the native way or the Java way.

  - Native way